hashim19/Rob-ASD/README.md

 | `/Score_Files/` | Contains protocol files and evaluated score files|

 ## Database
-This repository used two databases
+This repository uses two databases
 - ASVSpoof 2019 (This database can be downloaded from the [ASVSpoof website] (https://www.asvspoof.org/))
 - ASVSpoof Laundered Database (This database can be downloaded from the [ISSFLab website] (https://issf.umd.umich.edu/downloads/data))